jondgoodwin/progling/content/post/reference-lifecycle.md

 ### Object Death ###

-For memory safety, an object must stay alive as any reference to it exists and is usable for dereferencing by the program.
-Once the last such reference dies, so may the object at any time thereafter.
+For memory safety, an object must stay alive as long as any reference to it exists and is usable for dereferencing by the program.
+Once the last such reference dies, so may the object.
 For single-owner and ref-counting references, this happens immediately.
 For other regions, there may be some delay until it can be determined that all such references are gone.